mattermost/desktop/resources/windows/gpo/README.md

-# Developer guide for using Group Policy Objects (GPO) (Windows)
+# Developer guide for using Group Policy Objects (GPO) (Windows 10 Pro)

-## They are used to pre-configure servers, autoUpdater and server management settings
+GPOs are used to pre-configure servers/teams, autoUpdater and server management

 You can read more about GPOs [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/policy/group-policy-objects)